 Introduction

-In this tutorial I am going to show you how we can work with RESTful or REST webservice in Codeigniter framework.
+In this tutorial I am going to show you how you can work with RESTful or REST webservice in Codeigniter framework.
+I will build a REST API for HTTP POST method.
+The HTTP POST method is used to create a new resource in server side.

 The base/root URI for the Web service such as http://<host>/<appcontext/contextpath>/<url pattern>/<resources>.